Demographics of Paraguay: Ethnic groups and languages

+German speakers, 2022 census; TFR: 1,66.

 The Paraguay's predominant ancestry is European, which represents a large part of the population, mainly descendants of Spaniards and Italians (who have contributed to repopulating the country after the Triple Alliance War) but there are also a large number of people of German ancestry, due to the German Mennonites (majority in the western part of the territory).
 There are 17 Mennonite colonies, only in the Paraguayan Chaco.
 It is one of the Latin American countries with the least indigenous traits (due to the fact that the traditional Paraguayan population; the Spanish mixture of Guaraní, had been annihilated by the war in 1870, which is why the country had to repopulate by resorting to immigration, especially the Italian in that country.)
 Taking into account the high fertility, Paraguay registers a majority young population structure.
 Of every ten people, four are under the age of 15 (2,339,000) and the population aged 15 to 29 represents a quarter of the total population.
 According to the Census (ECLAC, 1998), the population of indigenous nature that year was 29,482 people, that is, about 0.7% of the national population.
 There is a low percentage of people with distinctively Amerindian features and the absence of people with African features.
 The majority of the population is made up of mestizos who are descendants of the original population, the Guarani, and Europeans.